Just Checking: Information Seeking, Trust and AI

 Huang et al. (2025) propose a more sophisticated approach called ‘confidence-based response abstinence’, where AI systems decline to answer when uncertainty is high.
 But this requires accurate self-assessment from the model, which is not guaranteed.
 It also risks frustrating users who expect an answer.

-Who Gets It Wrong (and Who Pays the Price)
+Who Gets It Wrong

 Yazan et al. (2025) found that middle-aged adults show a potentially vulnerable pattern: they express higher trust in ChatGPT but use it less frequently than younger users.
 This means they have less opportunity to develop calibrated expectations through experience.
 They’re trusting, but not practised.